GambitBSM/GambitBSM.github.io/content/en/documentation/installation/docker_usage.md

 {{< alert icon="ⓘ" context="info">}}

 **Info**:
-- The current Docker image is based on GAMBIT v1.1.3, which is outdated and will not provide the latest features.
+- The current Docker image is based on GAMBIT v2.4.0.
 - The Docker engine requires administrator privileges in order to be activated.
 Therefore it may be less suited for use on shared clusters.

 {{< /alert >}}